Tag: sumi ink

 Artline 1.0 Ballpoint Pen, Medium, Black

-Returning to abstraction for the final four images and last week of the month I am switching to printmaking, exchanging the pen for a brush and using sumi ink to make monoprints.
+A return to abstraction for the final four images!
+I am switching to printmaking, exchanging the pen for a brush and using sumi ink to make monoprints.

 Ink drawing(monoprint) #13: Abstract shape- with brush and sumi ink for October 25th (© 2014 Michael Hill)